parv-bhargava/query-quirks/README.md

 ### Comparative Analysis
 Performance Comparison Under Different Conditions
-1. Scalability: MongoDB showed the least performance degradation when scaling from 50,000 to 100,000 records, indicating better scalability.
+1. **Scalability:** MongoDB showed the least performance degradation when scaling from 50,000 to 100,000 records, indicating better scalability.
-2. Complex Queries: SQL struggled with complex same_pickup_dropOff queries at scale, suggesting that query optimization may be required for larger datasets.
+2. **Complex Queries:** SQL struggled with complex same_pickup_dropOff queries at scale, suggesting that query optimization may be required for larger datasets.
-3. Read vs. Write Operations: Neo4j showed better performance in read operations (select_basic) for smaller datasets but had higher CPU usage for write operations (update_fare), particularly at scale.
+3. **Read vs. Write Operations:** Neo4j showed better performance in read operations (select_basic) for smaller datasets but had higher CPU usage for write operations (update_fare), particularly at scale.

 ### Strengths and Weaknesses of Each Database System in Various Scenarios
-1. SQL:
+1. **SQL:**
-    - Strengths: Good performance on simple read operations, lower memory usage at higher data volumes.
+    - **Strengths:** Good performance on simple read operations, lower memory usage at higher data volumes.
-    - Weaknesses: Poor scalability for complex queries, higher memory usage for smaller datasets.
+    - **Weaknesses:** Poor scalability for complex queries, higher memory usage for smaller datasets.
-2. MongoDB:
+2. **MongoDB:**
-    - Strengths: Consistent performance across different query types and scales, efficient in complex queries.
+    - **Strengths:** Consistent performance across different query types and scales, efficient in complex queries.
-    - Weaknesses: Slight increase in CPU and memory usage as data volume grows.
+    - **Weaknesses**: Slight increase in CPU and memory usage as data volume grows.
-3. Neo4j:
+3. **Neo4j:**
-    - Strengths: Efficient memory usage in most scenarios, good performance in write operations at larger scales.
+    - **Strengths:** Efficient memory usage in most scenarios, good performance in write operations at larger scales.
-    - Weaknesses: High CPU usage, and performance inconsistency between read and write operations.
+    - **Weaknesses:** High CPU usage, and performance inconsistency between read and write operations.

 ## Discussion
 The benchmarking results highlight the nuanced performance profiles of SQL, MongoDB, and Neo4j across various operations.
 SQL databases showed proficiency in simple queries but faltered in more complex join operations at scale, indicating a potential trade-off between performance and complexity.
 MongoDB demonstrated a balance of time efficiency and scalability, maintaining consistent throughput across query types, suggesting its suitability for varied workloads.
 Neo4j excelled in memory efficiency, but its CPU usage patterns suggest a more cautious approach is needed when considering it for write-intensive applications.